fiesta/apidocs/list-management-api.rst

 Sending Messages
 ----------------

-Now that we've added a few members to the group, we should send them an email with a link to your favorite webcomic.
+Now that we've added a few members to the group, let's see how to send messages to them.

 .. http:post:: /message/(string: group_id)